saarw93/Employees-Management-App/README.md

 (There are also add, delete and update for managers, but not in the angular app for now)

-Data is persisted on MSSQL Database in a local way.
-Therefore, for using it you should open Database in MSSQL on your machine,
+Data is persisted on MSSQL Database in a local manner.
+Therefore, for using it you should open Database in MSSQL on your machine, and use the employees-management-dump.sql file for creating the tables and populate them with objects.
-and use the employees-management-dump.sql file for creating the tables and populate them with objects.
+In addition, you should config in the appsettings.json file your own mssql server name (in "ConnectionStrings": { "DevConnection":"Server=<YOUR-SERVER-NAME>;..."}

 The ASP.Net core application runs at: http://localhost:58369